Dark Matter Physics in General NMSSM: Numerical results

-Next, we performed sophisticated scans over the parameter space in Table~\ref{tab:1} for the $h_1$ and $h_2$ scenario using the MultiNest algorithm with ${\it{nlive}} = 8000$~\cite{MultiNest2009}\footnote{{\it{Nlive}} in the MultiNest method represents the number of active or live points to determine the iso-likelihood contour in each iteration~\cite{MultiNest2009,Importance2019}.
+Next, we performed sophisticated scans over the parameter space in Table~\ref{tab:1} for the $h_1$ and $h_2$ scenario\footnote{Given that the DM physics of the GNMSSM involves numerous free parameters and $\xi^\prime$ only appears in the tadpole equation to determine the soft squared mass $m_S^2$, we simplify our study by assuming that the tadpole term in Eq.~(\ref{Soft-terms}) vanishes.
+Under this assumption, $A_\kappa$ is related to $v_s$ by the equation $\kappa A_\kappa = \sqrt{2} m^2_B/v_s + \lambda \mu v^2/v_s^2 - \lambda(A_\lambda + m_N - \sqrt{2} \sin{2\beta} \kappa v_s) v^2/(2 v_s^2) + \sqrt{2} \kappa^2 v_s - 3 \kappa m_N$, according to the expression of $\xi^\prime$ in Eq.~(\ref{Simplify-1}).
+As we will demonstrate below, this specific parameter configuration suggests that the GNMSSM predominantly predicts a Singlino-dominated DM.
+We emphasize that this conclusion remains valid even when $A_\kappa$ is considered a free parameter, leading to a nonzero $\xi^\prime$.
+The primary reason for this is that $A_\kappa$ only influences the triple Higgs couplings in Eq.~(\ref{Coupling-size}), and allowing it to vary freely enables the theory to more easily achieve the observed relic abundance when any of the processes $\tilde{\chi}_1^0 \tilde{\chi}_1^0 \to h_s A_s, h_s h_s, A_s A_s$ is the dominant annihilation channel.
+We verified that $\kappa A_\kappa$ in this study is within a reasonable range, satisfying $-800~{\rm GeV} \lesssim \kappa A_\kappa \lesssim 1200~{\rm GeV}$ for the $2\sigma$ credible region. }, using the MultiNest algorithm with ${\it{nlive}} = 8000$~\cite{MultiNest2009}\footnote{{\it{Nlive}} in the MultiNest method represents the number of active or live points to determine the iso-likelihood contour in each iteration~\cite{MultiNest2009,Importance2019}.
 The larger it is, the more detailed the scan results will be in surveying the parameter space.} and the likelihood function in Eq.~(\ref{Likelihood}).
 Regarding the acquired samples, we were particularly interested in those that can explain the relic abundance at the $2 \sigma$ level, satisfy the LZ bounds, and be consistent with all the experimental constraints.
 We will analyze their features using statistical quantities and illustrate the differences of the two scenarios.

 Finally, we assessed the alignment of the samples with the results of the LHC search for electroweakinos.
 To reduce the calculation time, we initially utilized the program \textsf{SModelS-2.1.1}~\cite{Khosa:2020zar}, which encoded various event-selection efficiencies by the topologies of the electroweakino signals listed in Table~\ref{tab:SModelS} to implement the task.
 Given that the exclusion capability of \textsf{SModelS-2.1.1} on the samples is limited by its database and strict working prerequisites, we further surveyed the surviving samples by simulating the analyses listed in Table~\ref{tab:LHC1}.
 We finished this task by the following procedures.
 We concentrated on the electroweakino production processes